Revenue Cloud Advanced is worth it

 Originally coined as Revenue Lifecycle Management and then rebranded as RCA in 2024, this is a built-by-Salesforce module that’s already achieved feature parity with CPQ.
 There’s a robust roadmap with many exciting releases coming from Salesforce, as well, meaning that as the months go by RCA will only become more powerful.

-Here’s two more reasons we’re bullish on RCA:
+Here’s two more reasons we’re bullish on RCA vs. CPQ's functionality:

 Structure